The Importance of Hydration and Electrolytes

 More Hydration Tips

-In order for me to stay hydrated, I always have water with me.
+To stay hydrated, I always carry a water bottle with me.
 I use a reusable water bottle whenever I am on the go and always have water accessible to me when I am doing computer work, cooking in the kitchen, or relaxing on the couch.
 Not only can you spruce up your water by adding electrolytes, you can add a squeeze of fresh lemon or lime, frozen fruit, cucumbers, or fresh herbs like mint for a refreshing change!
 Cucumber, watermelon, celery, and oranges are great examples of whole foods that are water-rich!

 Looking for more ways to support your health?